traceannwhite/Flexbox-Example/flexbox-theknot.md

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - You Do - 3min

-Examine the following [student portfolio site](https://www.brandoncantello.com/) and  see if you can locate flexbox is being applied.
+Examine the following [student portfolio site](https://www.brandoncantello.com/) and  see if you can locate where flexbox is being applied.

+**Hint**: start by examining the nav

 <!-- Examine the following [Mars](https://02nz9.csb.app/) site (remake of the original one) and locate where flexbox is being applied in the nav. -->